renaszn/NVCleanstall/README.md

-Select "Manually" select a driver version" then select the driver version you want to use.
+Select "Manually select a driver version" then select the driver version you want to use.